awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

    1. \(Optional\) For **Ports**, specify one or more ports that you want to enforce TLS communication with virtual services on\.

-   1. For **Certificate discovery method**, select one of the following options\.
+   1. For **Validation method**, select one of the following options\.
 The certificate that you specify must already exist and meet specific requirements\.
 For more information, see [Certificate requirements](tls.md#virtual-node-tls-prerequisites)\.
       + **AWS Certificate Manager Private Certificate Authority** hosting – Select one or more existing **Certificates**\.
+      + **Envoy Secret Discovery Service \(SDS\)** hosting – Enter the name of the secret Envoy will fetch using the Secret Discovery Service\.
-      + **Local file hosting** – Specify the path to the **Certificate chain** file on the file system where the Envoy is deployed\.
+      + **Local file hosting** – Specify the path to the **Certificate chain** file on the file system where Envoy is deployed\.

+   1. \(Optional\) Enter a **Subject Alternative Name**\.
+To add additional SANs, select **Add SAN**\.
+SANs must be FQDN or URI formatted\.

+   1. \(Optional\) Select **Provide client certificate** and one of the options below to provide a client certificate when a server requests it and enable mutual TLS authentication\.
+To learn more about mutual TLS, see the App Mesh [Mutual TLS Authentication](https://docs.aws.amazon.com/app-mesh/latest/userguide/mutual-tls.html) docs\.
+      + **Envoy Secret Discovery Service \(SDS\)** hosting – Enter the name of the secret Envoy will fetch using the Secret Discovery Service\.
+      + **Local file hosting** – Specify the path to the **Certificate chain** file, as well as the **Private key**, on the file system where Envoy is deployed\.
+For a complete, end\-to\-end walk through of deploying a mesh with a sample application using encryption with local files, see [Configuring TLS with File Provided TLS Certificates](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-tls-file-provided) on GitHub\.

    1. Specify a **Port** and **Protocol** for the **Listener**\.
 Each virtual gateway can have only one port and protocol specified\.
 If you need the virtual gateway to route traffic over multiple ports and protocols, then you must create a virtual gateway for each port or prototol\.